What is Introspection and Why is It So Important

 Whenever you stop to reflect on your thoughts, actions, experiences, desires, or motives in life, you practice introspection.

-But the term is also used in psychology to describe a more formalized, structured, and rigorous approach to analyzing our thoughts, emotions, and feelings.
+The term is also used in psychology to describe a more formalized, structured, and rigorous approach to analyzing our thoughts, emotions, and feelings.

-What is Introspection in Psychology
+Introspection in Psychology

 Wilhelm Wundt, known as the father of experimental psychology, dedicated his life to studying the human mind to better understand its inner workings.
 And to do so, he used a scientific method he called introspection.
 He referred to it as the self-observation of our thoughts.
 During his experiments, instead of asking his subjects to reflect on what had happened in the past, the introspection process was carried out in the present moment.